Guidelines for the Release of Assessment Data

-GRAD Requests for the 2012 base year are not accessible through AboutMyProperty; however, a written request can be submitted and MPAC will provide the Subject Property Profile as well as comparable properties if requested.
+Property and sales information for the 2012 base year is not accessible through AboutMyProperty; however, a written request can be submitted and MPAC will provide the Subject Property Profile as well as comparable properties if requested.

 Failure to meet the deadlines outlined in the the Assessment Act and as shown on your assessment notice may result in the loss of your rights to file a Request for Reconsideration or an appeal.
 MPAC has no authority to extend any deadlines prescribed in the Act.

 MPAC reserves the right to update, modify or change any information or data provided or used in any assessment, notice, application, website, public forum or other outlet upon an appeal to the Assessment Review Board.
 This includes the assessed property, comparable properties, data inputs, the basis for valuing the assessed property and any other information or data provided.

 The owner of a property or a person who has received or is entitled to receive a Property Assessment Notice may request information about their property.

 Upon request, a tenant is also entitled to receive the information maintained by MPAC for a property, or the portion of a property, leased by the tenant and to receive any other information about the property.
 As outlined in section 53 (4.1) of the Assessment Act, tenants are not entitled to any actual income and expense information.

 Persons licensed by the Law Society of Upper Canada to practice law (lawyers) or provide legal services (paralegals) may request factual information about a property on behalf of a property owner or tenant that they have been engaged to represent.
 A Representative Authorization Form signed by the property owner/tenant may be submitted, but is not required.